openturns/openturns/python/doc/developer_guide/sphinx_documentation.rst

     Matplotlib/Sphinx extension is used for *executing* and *testing* the code blocks featured in the pages of this documentation, especially in the :ref:`examples section <examples>`.

+nbsphinx
+    The `nbsphinx <https://nbsphinx.readthedocs.io/>`_ allows to
+    include Jupyter notebooks as examples.

 .. _contribute_docstrings: